vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

 - Can ADD / MODIFY / DELETE VLANs
 - Store the VLAN dBase in NVRAM
 - Increase Revision Number every time VLAN is Added / Modified / Deleted
-- Advertises **Latest Version** of VLAN dBase on TRUNK interfaces.
+- Advertises **Latest Version** of VLAN dBase on Trunk interfaces.
 - VTP CLIENTS synchronize their VLAN dBase to it
 - **VTP SERVERS also function as VTP CLIENTS**
     - **THEREFORE, a VTP SERVER will synchronize to another VTP SERVER with a higher Revision Number**

 <aside>
 🚨 One danger of VTP:
-Connecting an old SWITCH with higher Revision Number to network (and if the VTP Domain Name matches), all SWITCHES in Domain will synchronize their VLAN dBase to SWITCH
+Connecting an old Switch with higher Revision Number to Mạng (and if the VTP Domain Name matches), all SWITCHES in Domain will synchronize their VLAN dBase to Switch

 </aside>